 ADRE delivers Masterclasses and bespoke Tier 1 and 2 dementia training for organisations, businesses and the health and social care workforce.
 We also support real-world research into community-based interventions for people with the early stages of cognitive decline.

 During the COVID 19 pandemic ADRE has been implementing all government restrictions to protect our vulnerable members.
 This has led to the formation of an At Home service which enabled us to continue to offer Dementia support to our members during lockdowns when group activities were not permitted.
-While no legal restrictions are in place, we will continue to exercise caution by checking temperature, using hand sanitiser, wearing visors indoors, increasing ventilation and limiting group sizes to ensure suitable distancing.
-All our members, carers, staff and volunteers are advised to be fully vaccinated.
+While no legal restrictions are in place, we will continue to exercise caution by checking temperature, using hand sanitiser, wearing visors indoors, increasing ventilation, regular lateral flow testing and limiting group sizes to ensure suitable distancing.
+All our members, carers, staff and volunteers are advised to be fully vaccinated and to use lateral flow tests regularly.